Note ban relief partly withdrawn

 “The old Rs.
 500 notes will be accepted till the midnight of December 15, but this will only be for purchasing FASTags and for making toll payments of more than Rs.
 200,” the Road Transport Ministry said.

 Effectively, commuters using cars, jeeps and vans will not be able to use old Rs.
-500 notes for payment of toll tax as they are lower than Rs.
-200 for a single journey on most National Highway stretches.
+500 bites for payment of toll tax as they are lower than Rs.
+200 for a single journey at most National Highway stretches.
 However, a senior Ministry official said the old notes can be used for buying monthly passes for toll payments.

 Enough swipe machines